-This heirloom dill is excellent in pickles and used to flavor many foods, including lamb chops, grilled salmon, soups and omelets.
-Flowers easily with large seed heads.
 Easy to grow and very aromatic!
+Bouquet Dill is a classic heirloom herb used to flavor many foods, including lamb chops, grilled salmon, soups and omelets.
+Large seed heads provide food in the form of pollen and nectar for many beneficial insects.
+Great in pickles too!
 40-60 days.
 (Annual) Learn more about Growing Dill here.

 Each packet contains approximately 300 seeds.